https-dhanesh/KaStack_Task/README.md

-I have replaced my postgre username and password with placeholders in the DB_URL
+# I have used YOUR_USER and YOUR_PASSWORD instead of my crendentials while pushing the code

 # End-to-End Data Pipeline (KaStack Intern Task)